geneontology/go-ontology/docs/MergeTerms.md

 - Check existing list of synonyms to see if they all still make sense.

 7. Synchronize the reasoner and see if there are terms that now have identical definitions as a result of the merge.
-This will be shown by a 'equivalent' sign ()
+This will be shown by a 'equivalent' sign.

-- See 'Daily workflow' section for commit, push and merge instructions.
+See [Daily Workflow](http://go-ontology.readthedocs.io/en/latest/Installgit.html#daily-workflow-committing-pushing-and-merging-your-changes-to-the-repository) section for commit, push and merge instructions.